Rev. Ben Meyers

 Rev. Ben is happily married to Kate Moore Meyers.
 He has a nine-year-old daughter, Dora, an adult son, Abraham, a stepdaughter, Matilda (21), and stepson John (16).
 His family and friends are a central part of his life.
 He loves to travel, hike, bike, cook, and do yoga.
 He’s an avid Giants fan.
 He has a wonderful sense of humor.
 He has helped establish several music groups, some of which continue beyond his days with them.

 Joy Atkinson, Minister Emerita

 The Reverend Joy Atkinson was ordained in 1974, and served congregations in Humboldt, CA; Duluth, Minnesota; and Davis, CA, before coming to UUSM in 1988.
 She served UUSM for 14 years, from 1988 to 2002, and was named Minister Emerita by the congregation in June of 2002.
-In 2002, Joy resigned from settled ministry to become an interim minister, and has since served as interim minister in six UU congregations in California.
-She is currently serving a second year as Interim Minister to the UU Congregation of Northwest Tucson, Arizona.
+In 2002, Joy resigned from settled ministry to become an interim minister, and has since served nine congregations in California and Arizona as interim and is currently serving a second year of interim at Starr King UU Church in Hayward.